-The RELLIS Campus was named for the seven Aggie core values of respect, excellence, leadership, loyalty, integrity and selfless service.
+The RELLIS Campus was named for the six Aggie core values of respect, excellence, leadership, loyalty, integrity and selfless service.
 The mission of the RELLIS Campus is to provide a collaborative environment for multi-disciplinary, multi-institutional teaching, research and workforce development instruction committed to blending industry expertise with innovative research and a polytechnic education.
 The collaborative nature of the RELLIS Campus as shown below offers unique opportunities for students and faculty.
 The concept is for one campus to have the ability to shift ideas from laboratories to the marketplace while providing new and multiple pathways toward a college degree.

 In September 2015, the 2,000-acre tract known as the Texas A&M University Riverside Campus was transferred to The Texas A&M University System and was renamed the RELLIS Campus.
 That was the beginning of the RELLIS transformation.

 The Texas A&M University System has long been a standard bearer of growth, service, academic success and research.
 The Texas A&M University System is investing in the RELLIS Campus to provide System members and industry partners unique opportunities for cutting edge research, technology development and quality education.
 Further, The Texas A&M University System is committed to expanding educational and research opportunities beyond institutional boundaries to support the 21st century education and research needs of the state and nation.

 Yes, a masterplan for the RELLIS Campus has been prepared by The Texas A&M University System.

 View the document using 3D FlipBook: RELLIS Campus Master Plan

 The transformation will focus on eight functional elements as shown in the following figure.
 These elements are: Research Centers, the Historic Campus, the Training Campus, the Education Campus, Secure Industry Laboratories, Joint Research Facilities, the Testing Area and Storage Activities.